 - engaging the transversus abdominis;

 - assisting with correct positioning of other parts of the lumbo-pelvic region.

 Pilates basic principles include controlling several functions and body positions:

 - where to align your rib cage, as well as

 - moving and balancing your scapular (or shoulder blade/s), leading to correct positions for your head and neck.

-We’ve included a diagram of some exercise you can do to strengthen your back and relieve pain from tension and stiffness.
+We’ve included a diagram of some exercises you can do to strengthen your back and relieve pain from tension and stiffness.